MOSEK/Mosek.go/doc/source/mosek.rst

 Obtains the number of preallocated cones in the optimization task.
-When this number of cones is reached |mosek| will automatically allocate space for more cones.
+When this number of cones is reached MOSEK will automatically allocate space for more cones.